An1-sxd/Customer-Segmentation/readme.md

 - `ID` and the original `Dt_Customer` column removed before training
 - Categorical encoding with Pandas `get_dummies` and `drop_first=True`
 - Numerical feature scaling with `StandardScaler`
-- Cluster count evaluated with an inertia plot
+- Cluster count evaluated with an inertia plot using elbow method
-- Customer groups created with K-Means clustering using 5 clusters, `random_state=42`, and `n_init=10`
+- Customer groups created with K-Means clustering using 5 clusters, `random_state=42`, and applying `k-means++`
+- Cluster summaries reviewed by comparing average customer and purchasing features across groups
+- Clusters visualized in two dimensions using PCA
 - Trained model and scaler saved with Joblib

 The model uses the complete engineered and encoded feature set.
 The frontend and API align incoming one-hot encoded data with the saved model columns before scaling and prediction.